briandrum/codes.forchagrin.com/_articles/article-xii-general-provisions.md

 date for filing of nominating petitions.
 The Council may authorize the payment to any officer or employee for travel for any Municipal purpose.

-## Section XII-6: conflict of interest
+## Section XII-6: Conflict of interest

 No member of Council or any officer or employee of the Municipality shall have any financial interest, direct or indirect, in any contract with or sale to the